grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/05 Running distributed tests.md

 ### Change command-line arguments

-k6 [options](https://k6.io/docs/using-k6/k6-options/) can be specified in many ways, one being the command-line.
+[k6 options](/using-k6/k6-options/) can be specified in many ways, one being the command-line.
-Specifying options via command-line can still be accomplished when using the operator.
+Specifying options via command-line can still be accomplished when using the operator as shown with the following example:

 <CodeGroup labels={["run-k6-with-args.yaml"]} lineNumbers={[]} showCopyButton={[true]}>